mosharafhossain/negation-and-nli/README.md

   python evaluate.py --corpus corpus_name
 ```
   + Arguments:
-	  --corpus: Name of the corpus (e.g., rte or snli or mnli), (required)
+	  --corpus: Name of the corpus (e.g., rte or snli or mnli)

 ## New NLI benchmarks containing negation
-The annotation files for the new NLI benchmarks containing negation are given below.
+The annotation files of the new NLI benchmarks containing negation are given below.
 RTE: ./data/new_benchmarks/clean_data/RTE.txt
 SNLI: ./data/new_benchmarks/clean_data/SNLI.txt
 MNLI: ./data/new_benchmarks/clean_data/MNLI.txt